biotite-dev/hydride/doc/cli.rst

 specified with ``--fragformat``/``-f``.
 Note that the file must contain proper bond information and correct formal charges, so effectively a *MMTF*, *MOL* and *SDF* must be supplied.

+By default, *Hydride* does not consider periodic boundary conditions, as they appear e.g. in MD simulations.
+This can be changed with the ``--pbc``/``-p`` option.
+The required box vectors are read from the input structure file.

 Relaxation